demisto/content/Packs/CommonScripts/Scripts/GetByIncidentId/README.md

 Gets a value from the specified incident's context.

-**Note** This script won't be able to get incident fields since it is not part of the context.
-To get incident fields, use the ``searchIncidentsV2`` automation.
+**Note** This script can only retrieve incident fields that appear under the investigation context.
+To get incident basic information, use the ``searchIncidentsV2`` automation to pull the relevant incident and extract the needed fields from the automation output.

 ## Script Data